 What Happens During Ovulation and the Menstrual Cycle?

 So, what is actually happening inside your body each month?
 It’s all about hormones.
 And more importantly, it's all about the big O: ovulation.

 A menstrual cycle is the time period between your first day of your menstrual period, the time you bleed, until the next time of your menstrual period.

-The changes associated with the menstrual cycle are brought on by fluctuations in hormones at different times of the month.
-Most menstrual cycles are 28-29 days long - a variation of a few days more or less can be quite normal and small variations from cycle to cycle is also normal.
+The changes associated with ovulation and menstrual cycle are brought on by fluctuations in hormones at different times of the month.
+Most menstrual cycles are 28-29 days long - a variation of a few days more or less can be quite normal and small variations from cycle to cycle are also normal.

 Cycle Day 1 (CD1) of the menstrual bleeding is referred to as Day 1 of the menstrual cycle.
 The length of the cycle is measured from Day 1 of one cycle (bleed) to Day 1 of the next cycle (bleed).

 Your menstrual cycle length and the day of ovulation are directly related.
 Your menstrual period begins about 14 days after you ovulate.
 If ovulation occurs on approximately day 14 of a woman’s cycle then your next period starts about 14 days later and the cycle length is 28 days.

 Ovulation happens when a mature egg is released from the ovary.
 It is then picked up by the fallopian tube and is available to be fertilized.
 The lining of the uterus has thickened to prepare for a fertilized egg.
 If no conception occurs, the uterine lining as well as blood will be shed.
 The shedding of an unfertilized egg and the uterine wall is the time of menstruation.
 The menstrual cycle can be divided into the following parts:

 The ovarian cycle involves changes in the ovaries, and can be further divided into two phases:

 Cervical mucus changes according to ovulation and your menstrual cycle.